|Date of Birth||1 September 1965, Sydney, New South Wales, Australia|

-Craig McLachlan is one of Australia's most versatile actors and a household name both in Australia and the U.K. He has been the recipient of the top Australian television accolade, the coveted Gold Logie and his stage production of Grease held the U.K. West End all time box office record from 1993 right up to 2010.
+Craig McLachlan is one of Australia's most versatile actors and a household name in both Australia and the U.K. He has been the recipient of the top Australian television accolade, the coveted Gold Logie, and his stage production of Grease held the U.K. West End all-time box office record from 1993 right up to 2010.

 He is an actor of huge range who is equally comfortable in film, television or stage productions.
 He not only carries with him huge personal charisma but is also not afraid to use it, which might account for his singular popularity across a wide range of audience demographics both in Australia and internationally.

 Craig first appeared on television in a guest role on the TV drama Sons And Daughters in late 1986.
-He became famous in 1987 in the role of Henry Ramsay, brother of Kylie Minogue's character Charlene, in Neighbours, a role which not only garnered him significant praise both in Australia and the UK but also led to an offer two years later to play schoolteacher Grant Mitchell on Home And Away, thereby becoming one of the few actors to achieve popularity in all of the major Australian television dramas.
+He became famous in 1987 in the role of Henry Ramsay, brother of Kylie Minogue's character Charlene, in Neighbours, a role which not only garnered him significant praise both in Australia and the UK but also led to an offer two years later to play schoolteacher Grant Mitchell on Home And Away, thereby making him one of the few actors to achieve popularity in all of the major Australian television dramas.

-Craig has also had Major success as a singer and songwriter, achieving Australian and UK hit singles with such songs as "Amanda" (AUS#23 / UK#19, 1990), and "On My Own" (AUS#23, 1991) and the now classic remake of the Bo Diddley song "Mona" (AUS#3 / UK#2, 1990),
+Craig has also had major success as a singer and songwriter, achieving Australian and UK hit singles with such songs as "Amanda" (AUS#23 / UK#19, 1990) and "On My Own" (AUS#23, 1991) and the now classic remake of the Bo Diddley song "Mona" (AUS#3 / UK#2, 1990).

-In 2001, Craig had a breakthrough with the American movie Superfire, The first of many US attached performances and in 2004, was asked to take the role of Kane Morgan in the popular show, McLeod's Daughters.
+In 2001, Craig had a breakthrough with the American movie Superfire, the first of many US-attached performances, and in 2004 was asked to take the role of Kane Morgan in the popular show McLeod's Daughters.

 - IMDb Mini Biography By: S and J Management